Exchange Program Questions

 What’s the difference between a Faculty-Led program and an Exchange Program?

-Furman is partnered with six exchange universities (Waseda University-Japan, Seinan Gakuin University- Japan, Kansai Gaidai University- Japan, University of Groningen- The Netherlands, Howest University- Belgium, and Rhodes University- South Africa).
+Furman is partnered with three exchange universities in Japan: Waseda University, Seinan Gakuin University, and Kansai Gaidai University.
 When participating in an exchange program, you will enroll directly into one of these universities and take courses that are offered to students through the university.

 Who should participate in an exchange program?